 If it is the case you are fairly certain you have a woodworm infestation then you have come to the right place!
 Read on to discover our top ten tips for dealing with a woodworm issue.

 If however, after reading the tips below you are still uncertain about how to deal with the woodworm, then we are here to help.
 Feel free to give us a call on 0808 273 2138, click to message us and we will try to help you out as best we can.
 Alternatively, check out how the professionals treat woodworm on our woodworm treatment web page.

-1 – The Holes Aren’t a Sign they’ve Left
+1 – The holes are not a sign they have Left

-The small holes woodworm make when they’re burrowing out of the wood are usually the first thing anyone with a woodworm infestation will notice.
-However, many people also believe this to be a sign that the woodworm have left the wood.
+The small holes woodworm make when they are burrowing out of the wood are usually the first thing anyone with a woodworm infestation will notice.
+However, many people also believe this to be a sign that the woodworm has left the wood.

-It’s a very common misconception to believe that the presence of these holes means the woodworm is inactive.
-But actually, it’s very likely the original woodworm has left it’s offspring behind in the wood.
+It is a very common misconception to believe that the presence of these holes means the woodworm is inactive.
+But actually, it is very likely the original woodworm has left its offspring behind in the wood.
 The real way to see if woodworm is active in the wood is to look out for any droppings.

-It’s not the most glamourous job in the world but it will help you find out whether the woodworms are active or not.
+It is not the most glamorous job in the world but it will help you find out whether the woodworms are active or not.
 The droppings look like a fine sawdust and will usually be around the holes in the infected wood.

-2 – Damp is not always Necessary for Woodworm
+2 – Damp conditions are not always necessary for Woodworm

 While woodworm thrives in damp conditions, it isn’t always needed for woodworm to be present in your furniture.
 So don’t think that just because you aren’t experiencing any issues with damp that you’ll be safe from a woodworm infestation.